raspberrypi/linux/Documentation/admin-guide/rtc.rst

-various ioctl(2) calls as listed in ./include/linux/rtc.h Rather than write 50 pages describing the ioctl() and so on, it is perhaps more useful to include a small test program that demonstrates how to use them, and demonstrates the features of the driver.
+various ioctl(2) calls as listed in ./include/linux/rtc.h Rather than write 50 pages describing the ioctl() and so on, it is perhaps more useful to include a small test program that demonstrates how to use them and demonstrates the features of the driver.
 This is probably a lot more useful to people interested in writing applications that will be using this driver.
 See the code at the end of this document.